futurehood/DeCent-CLI/readme/usage-guide.md

     $ decent-cli validate example-app

-The following command will validate a DWA located at remote URL ***https://futurehood.github.io/decent-messenger***:
+The following command will validate a DWA located at a remote URL:

     $ decent-cli validate https://futurehood.github.io/decent-messenger